Calisthrone/Smoke-Test-NMC/README.md

 When all features are implemented, I will mark it `Completed` at the top.

 - ## Project Usage
-This project is intended to be used as a `Test Scenario Based` or as a `Unit Test Based`.
+This project is intended to be used as a `test Scenario Based` or as a `Unit test Based`.
 This is because the test workflow is designed to accommodate with both cases.
 In the `SuperClass` a `@BeforeSuite` method is defined to just setup the driver and then goto homepage.
-From the homepage you can setup a `Scenario-Based Test` by scripting a manual test case, or just run a `Unit Test` for a specific module.
+From the homepage you can setup a `Scenario-Based test` by scripting a manual test case, or just run a `Unit test` for a specific module.

-Note that any `Unit Test` test case will have a `// UNIT` comment before the `@Test` annotation.
+Note that any `Unit test` test case will have a `// UNIT` comment before the `@test` annotation.

 ```
     // UNIT
-    @Test(priority = 1)
+    @test(priority = 1)
     public void searchForUnavailableItem() {
         homePage
                 .searchFor("impossibleToFindText");